madrakas/ars-fix/README.md

 8. Click on Install Now
 9. Search for the plugin 'ars-fix' and Click on Activate

+### 🛠️ Usage

+Edit ars-fix.css and ars-fix.js files for a desired effects.

 ### 🧪 Running tests

 There is no tests for this project.